Toblerity/Fiona/docs/manual.rst

 Introduction
 ============

+We make :dfn:`geographic information systems` (GIS) to help us plan, react to, and understand changes in our physical, political, economic, and cultural landscapes.
+A generation ago, GIS was something done only by big institutions like nations and cities, but it's become ubiquitous today thanks to accurate and inexpensive global positioning systems, commoditization of satellite imagery, and open source software.

-The data in geographic information systems (GIS) is roughly divided into :dfn:`rasters` representing continuous scalar fields (land surface temperature or elevation, for example) and :dfn:`vectors` representing discrete entities like roads and administrative boundaries.
-Concerned exclusively with the latter, Fiona is a Python wrapper for vector data access functions from the `OGR
+The kinds of data in GIS are roughly divided into :dfn:`rasters` representing continuous scalar fields (land surface temperature or elevation, for example) and :dfn:`vectors` representing discrete entities like roads and administrative boundaries.
+Concerned exclusively with the latter, Fiona is a Python wrapper for vector data access functions from the `OGR <http://www.gdal.org/ogr/>`_ library.
-<http://www.gdal.org/ogr/>`_ library.
 A very simple wrapper for minimalists.
 It reads data records from files as GeoJSON-like mappings and writes the same kind of mappings as records back to files.
 That's it.
-There are no layers, no cursors, no geometric operations, no transformations between coordinate systems, no remote method calls; all these concerns are left to other Python packages such as :py:mod:`Shapely <https://github.com/Toblerity/Shapely>` and :py:mod:`pyproj <http://code.google.com/p/pyproj/>` and Python language protocols.
+There are no layers, no cursors, no geometric operations, no transformations between coordinate systems, no remote method calls; all these concerns are left to other Python packages such as :py:mod:`Shapely <https://github.com/Toblerity/Shapely>` and :py:mod:`pyproj
+<http://code.google.com/p/pyproj/>` and Python language protocols.
 Why?
+To
-To eliminate unnecessary complication.
+eliminate unnecessary complication.
 Fiona is simple to understand and use, with no gotchas.

 Please understand this: Fiona is designed to excel in a certain range of tasks and is less optimal in others.
 Fiona trades memory and speed for simplicity and